-Day services centres and day care centres
+Day service centres and day care centres

-In day care centres and day services centres, out-patient services are provided to persons with reduced self-sufficiency due to their age or chronic disability, and persons with chronic mental illness, where their situation requires that they be regularly assisted by another person.
+In day care centres and day service centres, out-patient services are provided to persons with reduced self-sufficiency due to their age or chronic disability, and persons with chronic mental illness, where their situation requires that they be regularly assisted by another person.
 This service is provided to the client for a fee.
-A total of 347 of these services operate in the Czech Republic.